sammi-turner/Python-To-Mojo/README.md

 I have had good results with prompts using the following template

 ```
-"Show me an implementation of a [name] function in Python3 that takes
+Write a [name] function in Python3 that takes
-[name the parameters and their types] and returns a [type] such that
+[name the parameters and their types] and returns
-[describe what the function does]."
+a [type] such that [describe what the function does].
+Then show me the code.
 ```

 <br>